Meet the Client Relations Team | Rev. Matt Shears

 At Pension Fund, our mission is “For the Support of Ministry,” in your time at Pension Fund, do you have a moment or story of serving out our mission that has impacted you in a important or meaningful way?

 Some of the hardest but most meaningful conversations are the calls we receive from recently widowed individuals and other beneficiaries.
 Whether someone has recently lost their wife, husband, mom, or dad, we walk with those members through the journey of the benefits owed to them through our retirement products.
 I have had the honor of praying with many members or beneficiaries who are going through those situations.
-It is our honor to not only serve our members, but to serve the families of our members who they left behind after their passing.Preparing for General Assembly
+It is our honor to not only serve our members, but to serve the families of our members who they left behind after their passing.Four Fast Facts

 If you gave a 10-minute TED Talk today, what would it be about?